learn-co-curriculum/ios-environment-setup/README.md

   * Setup Sublime
   * Set up a blog

-<a href='https://learn.co/lessons/ios-environment-setup' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-environment-setup' title='Environment Setup'>Environment Setup</a> on Learn.co and start learning to code for free.</p>